The latest coronavirus cancellations in Charles County

 • The Poetry on Stage/Writes Unite event scheduled for March 29 has been postponed.

-• All Charles County Public Schools are closed from Monday, March 16 through Friday, March 27.
+• All Charles County Public Schools are closed through Friday, March 27.
 All school facilities will be closed to the public during this time.
-Optional instructional activities will be made available.

-• The Archbishop of Washington has announced that all Catholic schools in the archdiocese will be closed from Monday, March 16 through Friday, March 27.
+• The Archbishop of Washington announced that all Catholic schools in the archdiocese will be closed through Friday, March 27.
 Further, all public Masses will not be celebrated, and the archbishop has issued dispensation from the obligation to attend Mass.
 Weddings and funerals may proceed but attendance is limited to immediate family.

-• Grace Christian Academy and Southern Maryland Christian Academy have also announced that they will be closed from Monday, March 16 through Friday, March 27.
+• Grace Christian Academy and Southern Maryland Christian Academy have also announced that they will be closed through Friday, March 27.

 • The Charles County Department of Health has "temporarily suspended approvals for mass gatherings or community events.
 Events with issued and pending approvals will be rescinded.
 The suspension does not apply to routine operations of businesses and nonprofit entities."